 - Any model that tries to launch an external process or executable will not be able to do so inside the container environment.

-- DLSS and in-game video playback do not currently work in On-demand.
+- DLSS does not currently work in On-demand.

 A major priority for the development team is to start to address these gaps.
-In fact, by Q4 of 2022 we anticipate that we will be able to eliminate all of the above limitations for On-Demand workloads running in North America.
+We anticipate that we will be able to eliminate all of the above limitations for On-Demand workloads running in North America in the near future.